3 App Deep Linking Tactics to Increase Conversions

 “For an example of how this works, imagine that your app helps users handle minor medical conditions, such as a sunburn or a sprained ankle.
 When you adopt iOS 9 Search, users searching their devices for “sprained ankle” can get results for your app even when they don’t have your app installed.
 When users tap on a result for your app, they get the opportunity to download your app.
 Similarly, users can get results for your app and related web content when they search for ‘sprained ankle’ in Safari.
 Tapping on a result in Safari takes users to your website, where they can download your app from your App Banner.”

 This means the iOS 9 search will now recommend apps that you can install based on the content within the app.
-Apple further mentions: “When you adopt deep linking you will see an increase the usage of your app and more importantly improve its discoverability by displaying your content when users search across the system and on the web.
+Apple further mentions: “When you adopt deep linking you will see an increase the usage of your app and more importantly improve its discoverability by displaying your content when new users search across the system and on the web.

 Users can discover and access information within your app, even when it isn’t installed.”